codecombat/codecombat/app/assets/markdown/cs4.md

 Note that `range()` creates an array of integers that starts at 0 and has the number of elements specified in parentheses.
 So `range(4)` creates an array with the integers 0, 1, 2, and 3.
 Although the counting does not start at 1, it still ensures that the loop is run 4 times.

 #### Interact (5 mins)
-To show the similarities and differences between `while` and `for` loops, the same activity as was used for nested `while` loops will be used to demonstrate `for` loops.
-If you wish to modify it slightly, you could choose to have the students perform a different action than jump, such as laugh or clap.
+To show the similarities and differences between `while` and `for` loops, the same activity as was used for nested `while` loops wil be used to demonstrate `for` loops.
+If you wish to modify it, you could choose to have the students perform a different action than jump, such as laugh, clap, or say a silly word or phrase.

 Have the students line up facing the board.
 Write the following code on the board: